-- Supporting your baby’s biological mother - Whatever the nature of your relationship with this person – romantic or otherwise –they will be hugely important to your baby, and will go through some serious stuff.
-Here we focus on biological mothers’ physical journey, and what you can do to help
+- Supporting your baby’s biological mother - Whatever the nature of your relationship with this person – romantic or otherwise –they will be hugely important to your baby and go through some serious stuff.
+Here we focus on biological mothers’ physical journey and what you can do to help

-- Looking after your relationship with your partner - The perinatal period can be a minefield for couples’ relationships – it can make or break them, or it can make little difference.
-In this chapter, we focus on key challenges and offer practical tips on how to maintain or even improve your relationship.
+- Looking after your relationship with your partner - The perinatal period can be a minefield for couples’ relationships – it can make or break them or make little difference.
+In this chapter, we focus on key challenges and offer practical tips for maintaining or improving your relationship.
 We also look at what you can do if it’s all going wrong

 - Getting to know your baby - Men can find it hard to ‘engage’ with the baby in the womb and even once they are born.
 Here we look at simple ways to connect with your child, build a strong bond and start to work out how everyone fits together in your new family